-Outside built-up areas drivers of cars and motorcycles may exceed the limit by 20 kph to overtake a slower vehicle on roads with one lane in each direction.
+It is no longer acceptable for drivers of cars and motorcycles outside built-up areas to exceed the limit by 20 kph to overtake a slower vehicle on roads with one lane in each direction.

 Use of horn

 In urban areas use of your horn is prohibited except in an emergency.
 Use your lights instead.
-I suspect that nobody has informed the pan man of this particular rule, unless of course we count bread delivery as an emergency.
+I suspect that nobody has informed the pan man (who delivers bread in the village) of this particular rule unless of course, we count bread delivery as an emergency.